kugg/jerkeby/content/posts/Prototype-Poisoning.md

 }
 ```

 The modified discovery string replaces the most common object prototypes with null.
 Access to source code can contribute to a more comprehensive list of possible implicit prototype members.
 The expected outcome of a successful poisoning attack is `500 Internal Server Error` or a connection Timeout.
-The application log should have 'TypeError' message.
+The application log should have `TypeError` message.

+For input filtering bypass inspiration see read the [bourne testcases](https://github.com/hapijs/bourne/blob/master/test/index.js).
+For query string format dynamic testing see [qs testcases](https://github.com/ljharb/qs/pull/428/commits/8b4cc14cda94a5c89341b77e5fe435ec6c41be2d#diff-b266c4cbb2cefa3caf90e138f935e3cf489c6655e84c1ca9d0425bb0d9af9cc6).

 ### SAST (CodeQL and LYNX)
 A CodeQL query allows researchers to search for a defined behaviour through large codebases.
 The query to find prototype poisoning vulnerabilities must define a relevant source and sink.
 The source is a user-controlled input with hierarchical structures, such as an HTTP field containing named arrays, dictionaries or `JSON`.
 The sink is a reference to an inherited prototype member.